BakmanTechnologies/PB7300_Software_Py/README.md

 The software needs this calibration file in order to run.
 Modifying this file is heavily discouraged as it contains vital information for running the PB7300 Spectrometer.
 Any change to the values in this file may affect the performance and may even risk damaging the lasers permanently

+If at any point the script encounters an error, or the serial communication fails, please turn off the PB7300 THz Spectrometer by switching off the power button and resetting it.
+This is to prevent any potential damage to the lasers if the remain stuck on a temperature for prolonged periods of time.

 ## Setup